Sales Motivation: 5 Tips to Hit Quota [updated 2021]

 Meditation cultivates “attentional skills” according to research from New York University.
 An fMRI study of the brain activity of Tibetan monks, who were experienced in meditation, showed activity in both extrinsic (task-oriented, fight or flight) and intrinsic (self-reflection, rest and digest) networks of their brains.
 (Normal people can typically only activate one or the other.)

 This is critical for your team.
 Increased self-awareness is foundational to improved sales motivation.
 Your team needs time to “digest” the feedback that they’ve been given and personalize quotas and sales tactics.
 When using certain meditation techniques (like goal visualization) people feel that their goals are 30% closer, the process to achieve them feels 17% easier, and they increase speed to the goal by 23%.
 What would those numbers mean to your team’s quota attainment?

 Check out our webinar with Sales Hacker, featuring Kevin Dorsey, VP of Inside Sales at PatientPop, and Josh Leider, Co-founder and Former CMO at MeditationWorks.

-Or book a demo to see how can help you boost reporting through real-time reporting and more motivating quotas.
+Or book a demo to see how we can help you boost performance through real-time reporting and more motivating quotas.